Managing money and financial support

 Coping with medical expenses

-Medical cards are usually given to people on lower levels of income, but sometimes a discretionary medical card can be given – even if your income is above the limit.
-For example, if you have a large amount of medical expenses.
-Our benefits page has more information on medical cards and how to apply.
+Medical cards are usually given to people on lower levels of income.
+If your income is above the limit, you may still be able to get a medical card if you have a lot of medical expenses and you would experience financial hardship without one.
+This is called a discretionary medical card.
+Our Benefits Hub has information on medical cards and how to apply.

 If you have health insurance, most of the costs will be covered, depending on your plan and the services you use.
 It’s best to call your insurer to check what you’re covered for, before starting treatment.